-I had a horrible sleep.
+I had a nightmarish sleep.
 But, like an anti-Princess and the Pea, there was also something invigorating about it.
 So I kept at it.
 And, as I wrote in my story about how I ended up sleeping on the floor, it led me to change what I dream about dreaming on.

-Today, both Kim and I floor sleep Japanese-style: on thin mattresses on tatami mats.
+Today, both Kim and I floor sleep Japanese-style, on thin mattresses on tatami mats.

 ✗ I quit shopping for clothes.

 I used to enjoy hunting for designer deals at department stores like Winners and TJ Maxx.
 And, if I was feeling flush, I’d go to the mall and shop around there, too.